brett-b112/brett-b112/README.md

 ## Hi there 👋

+Currently reading Usborne Introduction to Machine Code for Beginners

+:wq
 <!--
 **brett-b112/brett-b112** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.